 SWAP SHOP RULES: You must check with a Transfer Station staff member before placing items in the Swap Shop.
 No TVs, computers, printers, fax machines, stereos, or speakers will be taken in the Swap Shop.
-The cost for disposal of those items will vary according to size and weight.
+The cost for disposal of those items will vary according to size and weight, although some are free.

-Be sure to call 802-228-2846 for information on the disposal of household hazardous waste such as lead- and oil-based paints and chemicals.
-Your solid waste district holds two free events annually (on the second Saturday in May and September) - sites vary.
+Be sure to call 802-228-2846 for information on the disposal of household hazardous waste such as bathroom cleaners, pesticides and nail polish remover.
+Your solid waste district holds four free events annually (on the second Saturdays in May and September) - sites vary.

 $5.00 each for lead acid (automotive).
-Alkaline and ni-cad batteries, cell phone and hearing aid (button) batteries - no charge.
+Alkaline and Ni-cad batteries, rechargeables, cell phone and hearing aid (button) batteries - no charge.

 FIRE EXTINGUISHERS: $5 each